vatesfr/xen-orchestra/docs/health.md

 # Health

-This view will help you to find any bottleneck or to compare the metrics of your infrastructure.
+This view will help you find any bottlenecks and compare the metrics of your infrastructure.

 ### Heatmap